Multivariate and regression models for directional data based on projected P\'olya trees: Numerical studies

-When we take $\bmu'=(-1,-1,-1)$, paths for $\Theta_1$ and $\Theta_2$ seem to have a predominant mode around $3\pi/4$ and $2\pi/3$, respectively, with the paths for $\Theta_2$ slightly more concentrated than those for $\Theta_1$.
-For $\bmu'=(0,0,0)$ our projected P\'olya tree is centred around the uniform model, so the paths for both $\Theta_1$ and $\Theta_2$ are very chaotic around uniform lines.
-The mean marginal direction $\nu_2$ shows a huge dispersion in the boxplot.
-When we take $\bmu'=(1,1,1)$ paths for $\Theta_1$ and $\Theta_2$ have predominant modes around the same value, $\pi/3$, but there is less concentration for $\Theta_1$ than for $\Theta_2$.
-In the paths for $\Theta_2$ there seem to be a bimodality, close to the extremes of the interval $[0,2\pi]$, however this effect is due to the choice of plot, if we had plotted the paths around a circle, there would only be a single predominant mode.
+When we take $\bmu'=(0,-1,1)$, paths for $\Theta_1$ and $\Theta_2$ seem to have a predominant mode around $\pi/2$ and $3\pi/4$, respectively, with the paths for $\Theta_1$ more concentrated than those for $\Theta_2$.
+For $\bmu'=(-1,0,1)$ our projected P\'olya tree shows more variability in both $\Theta_1$ and $\Theta_2$ and their correlation also shows a large variability covering values between $-1$ and $1$.
+When we take $\bmu'=(-1,1,0)$ paths for $\Theta_1$ and $\Theta_2$ have almost opposite modes with directions $3\pi/4$ and $0$, respectively.
+The mean marginal direction $\nu_2$ shows a huge dispersion in the boxplot, which can be interpreted as very diverse locations along the whole interval $[0,2\pi]$.

-Although the correlation between the two circular variables $\Theta_1$ and $\Theta_2$ in Figure \ref{fig:prior1} is not zero, it is highly concentrated around zero (shown as narrow boxes), with few paths having a positive/negative correlation.
-In order to find combinations of $\bmu$ that induce stronger correlations, in Figure \ref{fig:prior2} we show simulations with $\bmu'=(0,-1,1)$ (first column), $\bmu'=(-1,0,1)$ (middle column) and $\bmu'=(-1,1,0)$ (third column).
-In these three cases, correlation boxplots (third row, fifth plot) show wider boxes, specially that for $\bmu'=(-1,0,1)$ (middle column).
-Simulated paths when $\bmu'=(-1,1,0)$ for $\Theta_2$ show a u-shape, due again to the choice of plot but have a single predominant mode.
-What is interesting in this case is that the boxplot for the mean direction $\nu_2$ has a huge box, which can be interpreted as very diverse locations along the whole interval $[0,2\pi]$.
-For $\bmu'=(0,-1,1)$ (first column) however, the boxplot for the concentration $\varrho_1$ is very narrow, implying almost null variability.